Sunshine Coast Tongue Tie Release Treatment

 Some mothers manage to cope with some or all of the issues that surround their infants oral restrictions by compensation.
 This can be done through postural and positional changes or simply by pushing past the pain and just dealing with it.

-These ways of compensating aren’t ideal and are very impactful on the success of your breastfeeding journey.
+These ways of compensating aren’t ideal and impact greatly on the success of your breastfeeding journey.
 Compensating for poor function of the tongue and even lip may not last the entirety of your breastfeeding journey.
 You may find these compensatory behaviours may not get you past the first few months.

 Some common Signs of Infant Tongue/Lip tie include